k80bowman/katybowman-netlify-blog/src/pages/blog/2016-11-08-morning-pages.md

 publication:
 pubLink:
 imageLink:
+subject: life
-excerpt: "Last week was a tough week for creative work.
+excerpt: Last week was a tough week for creative work.
 I had family coming in from out of town and I hosted dinner for 18 on Friday, which means my creative work really was just cooking.
 Which is fun for me.
-Especially since I was trying out a couple of new recipes this year (and they were successful!)."
+Especially since I was trying out a couple of new recipes this year (and they were successful!).
 ---
 Last week was a tough week for creative work.
 I had family coming in from out of town and I hosted dinner for 18 on Friday, which means my creative work really was just cooking.
 Which is fun for me.
 Especially since I was trying out a couple of new recipes this year (and they were successful!).